How to connect Qibolab to your lab?#

 The create()

-function defined in the above example can be called or imported
+function described in the above example can be called or imported

 from qibolab import create_platform